yvelikova/axway-open-docs/content/en/docs/apigtw_admin/manage_operations.md

 ### Back up databases and third-party systems

-You must back up all databases and third-party systems used with API Gateway.
+You must back up all databases and third-party systems used with the gateway.
 For example, you can back a MySQL database by creating a dump file of the tables in use:

 ```
 mysqldump -u root temp_backup > db_tables.dump